Udari Madhushani

 Ashwinee Panda, Xinyu Tang, Vikash Sehwag, Saeed Mahloujifar, Prateek Mittal

-ICML 2024 (to appear)
+ICML 2024 - pdf

 We consider the cost of hyperparameter optimization in differentially private learning and propose a strategy that prvoides linear scaling of hyperparameters, thus reducing the privacy cost and simultaneously achieving state-of-the-art performance across 22 benchmark tasks in CV and NLP.